bnjsx/docs/readme.md

-# BNJSX Documentation
+# Bnjsx Documentation

-Welcome to the **BNJSX Documentation**!
-This repository contains all the guides and references you need to work with BNJSX.
+Welcome to the **Bnjsx Documentation**!
+This repository contains all the guides and references you need to work with Bnjsx.

 ## Getting Started

-This repository contains documentation for **BNJSX**.
+This repository contains documentation for **Bnjsx**.
 Use Git branches to navigate different versions:

-- `main` – Latest stable documentation
+- `main` – Latest documentation updates
-- `v1` – Official documentation for BNJSX v1.
+- `v1` – Official documentation for Bnjsx v1.
 - `v2` – (Coming soon) Work-in-progress.

-## Contributing
+## ⛏️ Contributing

 We welcome contributions!
 To contribute: